Close Menu

 • Ensure the vehicle is on a level surface and securely supported with jack stands.

-See Also How to Reset a 2013 Ford Fiesta Engine Light (Simple Fix)
+See Also How to Pull a Starter From a Ford Engine (Quick DIY Steps)

 Always consult the vehicle’s service manual for specific safety recommendations related to your model.